omar123487/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-6-multiple_permissions - a script that adds execute permission to the owner and group owner, and read permissions to other users, to the file hello.

 7-everybody - a script that adds permission to the owner, the group owner and the other users to the file hello.

+8-8-James_Bond - a script that sets the permissions of the owner and group to no permissions and world to all the permissions.